jameshole/lumberjack-cli/README.md

    - If `--squashed=<branch>` is provided, uses that branch
    - Else if `mergeBase` is set in config, uses that
    - Else uses the current branch
-2. For each branch, runs `git diff <base>...<branch> --quiet`
+2. For each branch, simulates a merge using `git merge-tree --write-tree`
+3. Compares the resulting tree hash with the base branch's current tree
-3. If the diff is empty, the branch's changes are already in the base (via squash, rebase, or regular merge)
+4. If the trees are identical, the branch adds no new changes - it's already in base

-This is more expensive than `--merged` (runs a diff per branch) but works for any merge strategy.
+This approach correctly detects squash-merged branches even when:
+- The branch had multiple commits that were squashed into one
+- The base branch has moved forward since the squash merge

+**Note:** Requires Git 2.38+ for the `merge-tree --write-tree` feature.

 ```bash
 # Check if branch changes are already in main